Gibsons Games: H. P. Gibson & Sons Ltd.

 ICC continued to trade during the First World War and was eventually sold to De La Rue in 1919.
-That same year, Harry Gibson founded H. P. Gibson & Sons Ltd. This new company placed an emphasis on selling card games, similarly to the ICC in the past, but also gave Gibson the opportunity to diversify into board games and other novelty products.
-Some of the games were made directly by the company, from printing premises in Aldersgate Street, London, while other products came from external game companies and distributed by H. P. Gibson & Sons.
-The company made their name with the HPG (H. P. Gibson and Sons) brand of indoor games and were famous for offering ‘The Big Four,’ a series of military-themed board games that covered all the armed forces: L’Attaque, Dover Patrol, Aviation, and Tri-Tactics.
-The Big Four were a mainstay of H. P. Gibson & Sons’ board games line-up and by 1939 the company ranked alongside industry leaders such as Waddingtons, Spears, and Chad Valley.
+That same year, Harry Gibson founded H. P. Gibson & Sons Ltd. This new company placed an emphasis on selling card games, similar to the ICC in the past, but also gave Gibson the opportunity to diversify into board games and other novelty products.
+Some of the games were made directly by the company from printing premises in Aldersgate Street, London, while other products came from external game companies and distributed by H. P. Gibson & Sons.
+The company made their name with the HPG (H. P. Gibson and Sons) brand of indoor games and were famous for offering 'The Big Four,' a series of military-themed board games that covered all the armed forces: L'Attaque, Dover Patrol, Aviation, and Tri-Tactics.
+The Big Four were a mainstay of H. P. Gibson & Sons' board games line-up, and by 1939, the company ranked alongside industry leaders such as Waddingtons, Spears, and Chad Valley.

 The company continued to thrive during the interwar period with a diverse range of games.
-In the early 1930s, Harry Percy retired with his sons Robert and Harry Aisbitt taking over the running of the company.
-The company’s premises, along with its manufacturing equipment were destroyed during the Blitz, on 30 December 1940.
-Fresh premises were found and the company re-established trading from Barrett Street in London’s West End.
+In the early 1930s, Harry Percy retired with his sons Robert and Harry Aisbitt took over the running of the company.
+The company's premises, along with its manufacturing equipment were destroyed during the Blitz, on 30 December 1940.
+Fresh premises were found and the company re-established trading from Barrett Street in London's West End.

 Post-WWII

-Post-WWII, the company focused their attention on wholesale distribution for other games manufacturers, as well as their own family games and pastimes.
-New ranges were introduced in 1949, including paddling pools, kites, beach toys and croquet, to keep the business buoyant throughout the year.
-The products in this range gave representatives a reason to meet with owners in sports shops, helping the company secure new clients in a booming and consistently strong sector.
+After the Second World War, the company focused their attention on wholesale distribution for other games manufacturers, as well as their own family games and pastimes.
+In 1949, new ranges were introduced, including paddling pools, kites, beach toys, and croquet, to maintain business throughout the year.
+These products gave representatives a reason to meet sports shop owners, helping the company secure new clients in a booming and consistently strong sector.